 In the past, most businesses’ primary point of contact between themselves and their customers was via their sales department.
 The flaw in this method is that the relationship and loyalty that develops was more about the personal relationship with the sales representative than with the company or brand.

 As the ability to search for product information via the internet increases, sales departments become less and less the primary source of information for a potential customer.
-And, if your business is not providing information that is customer-oriented, and which your customers find valuable enough to seek out and read, you may be leaving an opening for your competition.
+The alternative is now content.
+And, if your business is not providing content that is customer-oriented, and which your customers find valuable enough to seek out and read, you may be leaving an opening for your competition.

 Despite the technology involved, the thinking behind a customer-oriented marketing strategy is simple and old-fashioned.
 Create an ongoing conversation between your business and your customers.
 The avenues of social media and email are just the channels through which that conversation will flow.